-Indiana University provides Programs Involving Children (PIC) with two different options in order to fulfill the background check requirements as stated in the PIC (PS-01) policy.
+Indiana University provides Programs Involving Children (PIC) with the option below to fulfill the background check requirements as stated in the PIC (PS-01) policy.

-Background checks processed through HireRight must be paid for and processed through an IU department/unit's account.
 All university employees must obtain a background check through the university’s vendor, HireRight, for the purpose of programs involving children.
+Background checks processed for employment purposes through HireRight must be paid for and processed through an IU department/unit’s account.

 How long does it take to process a background check?

-- Typically it does not take more than a few days to complete a background check through HireRight or Backgroundchecks.com.
+- Typically it does not take more than a few days to complete a background check through HireRight.
 In certain cases the process may take longer but this is rare.

 Who is responsible for ensuring all background checks are up to date in accordance with the PIC policy?

 - This is the responsibility of the individual departments.
 Please contact University Human Resources, or IU Public Safety at firstname.lastname@example.org, if you have a question about the validity of a particular background check.

 Is there a list of other companies from whom the university will accept background checks if an employee or volunteer has already completed one within the last five years?

 - For IU programs, all staff, faculty, academic, temporary/hourly employees, students, and volunteers must have a background check through HireRight, the designated university vendor.